data-engineering-helpers/ks-cheat-sheets/db/postgresql/README.md

 GRANT
 $ psql -h $PG_SVR -U $PG_ADM_USR -d ontos -c "grant all on schema public to ontos;" GRANT
+$ psql -h $PG_SVR -U $PG_ADM_USR -d ontos -c "grant all on schema ontos to ontos; grant all privileges on all tables in schema ontos to ontos;"
+GRANT
+GRANT
 ```

 * Check that the access to the PostgreSQL database works: